cecois/milljek/_posts/2007-06-21-spatial-track-c-w-mccall-audubon.md

 [^1]: This may not actually be true.

 # MAPPING IT
-Audubon is actually in SW Iowa - considerably more Dust Bowl, considerably west of metros *Deez Moinz* and Iowa City.
+<span data-target="milleria" data-id="gD5" class="trigger">Audubon</span> is actually in SW Iowa - considerably more Dust Bowl, considerably west of metros *Deez Moinz* and Iowa City.
 So it's probably the canonical description of most of Iowa - more than, say, ["Iowa City" by Eleni Mandell](https://open.spotify.com/track/1SP4XaLqGGcApP62I6fGIi) (also pretty great):

 # HEARING IT
 <!-- <iframe src="https://embed.spotify.com/?uri=spotify%3Atrack%3A6sBdzWRGfQBoBwnoSbcIPn" width="400" height="180" frameborder="0" allowtransparency="true"></iframe> -->